Harishchandragad Trek - Flowers Special Trek

 - 1 veg Breakfast and 1 veg Lunch.

-- Travel from Kasara to Kasara by Jeep
+- Kasara to Kasara travel by local vehicle (Train option)

 - Trek Leader expertise charges